BeckMillet/INFO442Team5/DesignSpecification.md

 ![](/MAIN_2.png)

 A static form is located underneath the summary so that the user can manually enter his or her transactions.
-The form asks for a category, date, amount, and a description.
+The form asks for the date, amount, and a description.
 After the text fields are completed and the submit button is pressed, the summary calculations take place and the form is cleared.

 ![](/MAIN_3.png)